Lesson 9

 • Calculating the intersection between a mesh and a ray is not easy to implement.

-• The problem is that much of the time required to calculate the solution to the rendering equation is spent on ray-shape intersections.
+• The bottleneck in solving the rendering equation is typically the time spent on ray-shape intersections.

-• As the number of shapes increases, the computation time necessarily increases as well.
+• As the number of shapes increases, the computation time necessarily increases as well as O(N).

-• An effective optimization is the use of boundary boxes, which rely on the concept of “axis-aligned box”.
+• An effective optimization is the use of bounding boxes, which rely on the concept of “axis-aligned box”.
 Let’s start from the latter.

 Axis-aligned boxes